Homemade Vanilla Buttercream Recipe

 It’s safe to leave cakes or cupcakes topped with American Buttercream out at room temperature for a few days.

 The key is to whip the butter really well before you add any additional ingredients.
 I like to get it looking light and airy before I add powdered sugar.
-It’s important to slowly start the mixer or powdered sugar will be everywhere.
-Once the powdered sugar and butter are well blended, then it’s safe to add the vanilla and milk.
+It’s important to slowly start the mixer, or powdered sugar will be everywhere.
+Once the powdered sugar and butter are well blended, it’s safe to add the vanilla and milk.

 Homemade Vanilla Buttercream Frosting